-Wendy Levey is the Founder/Director of Epiphany Community Nursery School, ECNS ETC and STEAM-E Summer Days camp.
-The school was founded in 1975, the activity center, now called ECNS ETC was originally called Rhythm and Glues and was founded in 1990 and STEAM-E Summer Days camp was founded in 1996.
+Wendy Levey founded and directed Epiphany Community Nursery School, ECNS ETC and STEAM-E Summer Days camp.
+The school was founded in 1975, the activity center called ECNS ETC was originally called Rhythm and Glues and was founded in 1990 and STEAM-E Summer Days camp was founded in 1996.

 No institution survives being stagnant, so Wendy added classes in Emergent Reading and Emergent Math for the 4s and Sequencing the Body, Sequencing the Mind for 3-year old children.
 Because she knows children need educational fluidity, it made sense to have classes and camp available to the children as well.
-Most recently she added Sunrise Movement before school starts in the morning, so they can have a gym activity first thing and be ready to learn more capably when they enter the classroom.
+She added Sunrise Movement before school started in the morning, so they can have a gym activity first thing and be ready to learn more capably when they enter the classroom.
 Healthy body, healthy mind is always important.